-Use your diploma to ladder into an applied science degree at Lakeland College in Alberta, an environmental science or environmental management degree at Royal Roads University in British Columbia or a technology degree at Memorial University in Newfoundland.
+Use your diploma to ladder into an applied science degree at Lakeland College in Alberta, an environmental science degree at Royal Roads University in British Columbia or a technology degree at Memorial University in Newfoundland.

-Jobs in environmental engineering technology can involve construction and design, environmental monitoring and assessment, pollution control, site remediation and reclamation, environmental audits and impact assessments, research, technical sales and support for waste management.
+Jobs in environmental engineering technology can involve environmental monitoring and assessment, pollution control, site remediation and reclamation, environmental audits and impact assessments, construction and design, research, technical sales and support for waste management.
 You could work in an office or a field setting, as part of a team or independently.
-Potential employers include engineering firms, environmental consultants, telecommunication firms, utilities, municipalities and government agencies.
+Potential employers include engineering firms, environmental consultants, utilities, municipalities, government agencies and non-governmental organizations.

 *Previous Saskatchewan mathematics requirement also accepted:

 Note: Physics 30 or Chemistry 30 is recommended.
 Physics and Chemistry are not admission requirements; however, they would be extremely helpful to student success in the program.

 Applicants who do not possess the academic qualifications for a program may be admitted if evidence of probable success can be established through an alternative admission assessment.
 Applicants are automatically considered for alternative admission.
 However, some specific admission requirements may still need to be met.

 Refer to the ACCUPLACER© cut scores for this program below, and review additional details concerning Alternative Admission using Accuplacer.